Automeris io — “Io moth”

 Automeris io female

-Rearing Automeris moths can be tricky, but pairing them is very easy.
-This genus seems to be one of the easiest to pair silkmoths in captivity.
-Although they can confuse breeders: most silkmoths remain attached together after copulating for 12 to 24 hours.
-This makes it obvious to the breeder that a pairing happened the previous night, by observing how the males and females are connected by their abdomens post-copulation.
+Rearing is the hardest part (it’s not even hard, but it’s the hardest part).
+Pairing them should be very easy.
+Although they can confuse moth-breeders: most silkmoths remain attached (coupled) to eachother after copulating for 12 to 24 hours.
+This makes it obvious to the breeder that a pairing has indeed ocurred the previous night, by simply observing how the number of pairs that are connected by their abdomens post-copulation.

-Automeris io however, only pairs very briefly, for 30 to 60 minutes, and after pairing the male often quickly leaves; perhaps to pair with multiple other females per night(?).
-However, a fact remains that the pairing of Automeris io is hard to observe and photograph, unless you have the time to babysit them and check them every hour through the night.
+Automeris io however, only pairs very briefly, for about 15 to 60 minutes, and after pairing the male often tends to quickly leave, perhaps in order to pair with multiple other females per night(?).
+Probably but who knows!
+However the fact remains that the pairing of Automeris io is hard to observe and photograph, unless you have the time to babysit them and check them every hour through the night.
+I have managed to breed the species several times, but I’ve only managed to photograph the actual pairing a few times.

 To pair Automeris io, place them in well ventilated cages that have airflow (made of netting, gauze, or very narrow chicken wire); the cage walls should have enough grip for them to climb on.
 Place 1-2 females per cage and 2-4 males.
-They prefer warmer nights.
+They prefer warmer nights but they are very much capable of pairing in cooler conditions also (anything from 12C to 30C probably works).
 Then, leave them alone in the dark and they should easily pair.

 A few days after pairing, females will begin to deposit many eggs.
-Females lay 50 to 300 eggs, depending on their health and size (big, healthy females lay more).
-After a generation or two, it’s easy to have over 1000 eggs!
+Females can lay around 50 to 200 eggs or so, depending on their health and size (big, healthy females lay more).

 Thank you for reading my article.
 This is the end of this page.
 Below you will find some useful links to help you navigate my website better or help you find more information that you need about moths and butterflies.